Grow Website Traffic

 Each web traffic source is an indicator of the health of your website.
 A high volume of referral traffic depicts that your brand website is being frequently talked about by 3rd party websites or on social networking sites.
-It is a good strategy to add these traffic sources metrices to your SEO performance dashboard to deep dive into your marketing efforts.
+It is a good strategy to add these traffic sources metrics to your SEO performance dashboard to deep dive into your marketing efforts.

 Search Engine Optimization focuses on the method of increasing both the quality and quantity of website traffic through organic search engine results.

-Quality of Traffic – Quality of traffic is really important because you may be attracting all the visitors in the world to your website, but if they are not your target visitors or not relevant to your business, the whole exercise to getting them on your website becomes futile.
+Quality of traffic is really important because you may be attracting all the visitors in the world to your website, but if they are not your target visitors or not relevant to your business, the whole exercise to getting them on your website becomes futile.

 Say, for instance, if visitors come to your website because Google tells them that you are a company for laptops when you are into the business of selling mobile phone covers, such visitors will not lead to quality traffic.
 Instead, you’d want to attract visitors who’re genuinely interested in your brand’s products and not otherwise.

-Organic search results are typically the search listings on search engine results page (SERP) which appear high on a search engine owing to factors like relevance to the search term/search keywords and valid search engine optimization (SEO) efforts than due to search engine marketing (SEM) or advertising.
+Organic search results are typically the search listings on search engine results page (SERP) which appear high on a search engine owing to factors like a relevance to the search term/search keywords and valid search engine optimization (SEO) efforts than due to search engine marketing (SEM) or advertising.

 Advertising can be done in two ways – paid and organic.
 While paid advertising refers to any kind of advertising done through paid channels, organic means the exact opposite.
 Advertising in itself helps build a brand’s popularity on the world wide web, luring web roamers to check out a site and engage with it.
 It also provides additional exposure to your website in front of both existing and potential customers.